 Closing Thoughts

-If you are composting your personal food scraps, other fruits, organic materials, and vegetable peels at home, you should consider a countertop option to a place near your kitchen sink, such as a Lomi.
-It takes up little space and produces nutrient-rich dirt that can help you compost at home, with very little work on your part for more composting possibilities over traditional composting.
+If you are composting your personal food scraps, other fruits, organic materials, and vegetable peels at home, you should consider a countertop food recycler to a place near your kitchen sink, such as a Lomi.
+It takes up little space and produces nutrient-rich Lomi Earth that can help you manage food waste at home, with very little work on your part, and is much simpler and faster than traditional composting.